 As you can imagine this all came as a bit of a shock.
-Kidney Health NZ played an important role in helping me understand my illness and understand the journey I was now on.
-I fully support the work they do especially around educating everyone about the simple steps they can take to ensure their own kidney health.
-That’s why this year we’re making it our mission at EAS to get behind the Kidney Health team and support them.
-Not only will we be donating to their cause, but our team will also be out on the street collecting and helping raise awareness of the importance of kidney health on World Kidney day on March 12.
+Kidney Health NZ played an important role in helping Carey understand his illness and the journey he was now on.
+Carey says “I fully support the work they do especially around educating everyone about the simple steps they can take to ensure their own kidney health.”
+As Michael Campbell, General Manager of Kidney Health NZ says, “early detection is key in reducing the impact kidney disease has on people, their families and the wider community.”

+Unfortunately, there is no cure for kidney disease and Carey is now on the wait list for a donor kidney.
+Carey says “I’m really grateful for my supportive friends and family who are going through the process of getting tested to see if they may be able to donate a kidney to me.
 Having kidney disease is not something I’d choose to have but I’m also not letting it slow me down.
-I’m staying focused on the present and dealing with each step in the process as it comes up.
+I’m staying focussed on the present and dealing with each step in the process as it comes up.
 Over the last few years I’ve modified my lifestyle – less beers with the boys (not that they seem to mind as they’ve always got a sober driver), healthier food and I’ve upgraded to an e-bike.
-The new bike means I can still smash out 50k on the hills without feeling exhausted – it also puts a smile on my dial as I boost past the other guys on standard bikes.
-In fact I find getting out on my bike makes me feel better not just physically, but mentally too as it sets me up for the week ahead.
+The new bike means I can still smash out 50k on the hills without feeling exhausted.
+In fact, I find it makes me feel better not just physically, but mentally too as it sets me up for the week ahead.”

-So what does this mean for EAS and you our customers?
+What does this mean for EAS and you our customers?

 It’s all business as usual.
-Over the last two years I’ve been building my support team and systems to ensure that when I need time off for a transplant everything will keep running just as you’d expect.
-I’m grateful for the support of our fantastic customers which have allowed the business to grow to the size where we now have a team of highly skilled electricians who are there to help solve all your electrical and automation problems.
+EAS has full team on board both in the office and on the tools to ensure that when Carey needs to take time off for a transplant everything will keep running just as you’d expect.
+Carey says “I’m grateful for the support of our fantastic customers which have allowed the business to grow to the size where we now have a team of highly skilled electricians who are there to help solve all your electrical and automation problems.”